February 17-February 26, 2021

 Here is the official route of the 2021 BAJA XL.
 The first number is the official race route distance.
 The second number is the shortest possible distance between the two points.

 |Date||Start and finish||Distance:|

 This is a 2 day stage.
 Feb 3 is open for rest and repairs.

 Things change all the time.
 Conditions get bad.
 Roads disappear.
 Weather intervenes.
 This route may change any time for any reason.
+Dates may change any time.
 Distances are approximate numbers.